Zjjc12/CTF/OverTheWire/Bandit/WriteUps/Level 0.md

-# Level 1
+# Level 0

-The level goal said that "The password for the next level is stored in a file called - located in the home directory"
+The level goal said that "The password for the next level is stored in a file called "readme"

 I looked for files in the home directory and found: